 Drawbacks of cloud computing

-However, it is worth remembering that because cloud computing requires an internet connection it may be difficult or even impossible to work in certain situations.
+As we’ve explained, you’ll need a stable internet connection to use cloud solutions, which may make it unsuitable for all users.
 For example, if your internet connection is down you may not be able to access critical data.

-It is essential to use a reputable provider and check service level agreements carefully before signing.
-“Make sure they have the technical capability to deal with your business needs and always ask about their security standards,” emphasises Epstein.
+If you’re basing your business in the cloud, you should and check service level agreements carefully before signing say the experts.
+"Make sure they have the technical capability to deal with your business needs and always ask about their security standards," emphasises Epstein.

 "There's no point changing your IT set-up for the sake of it," he concludes.
 "But if your email package is a bit slow or you're thinking about upgrading, it's worth looking into."